 Having considered the parties' positions and evidence of record, summarized above, we determine that Patent Owner has the better position.
-Petitioner's position does not prevail for at least the reasons set forth on pages 39-48 of the Patent Owner Response and pages 17-21 of the Surreply, which we adopt.
+Petitioner's position does not prevail for at least the reasons set forth on pages 39-49 of the Patent Owner Response and pages 16-20 of the Surreply, which we adopt.
 In particular, we agree with Patent Owner that Falkner's relied-upon plate shown in Figure 1 is not arranged as claimed.
 PO Resp.
 40-41; Ex.
 1006, Fig. 1.
-It is not configured to secure two discrete bones (e.g., the tibia and talus) across an intermediate joint, nor is the plate configured with first and second ends having inner surfaces that substantially conform with a geometry of first and second bones.
+It is not configured to secure two discrete bones (e.g., the tibia and talus) across an intermediate joint between those bones, nor is the plate configured with first and second ends having inner surfaces that substantially conform with a geometry of first and second bones.
 This is plain from the cross-sectional anatomical views of the tibia, joint, and talus shown in the figure itself.
 To make the plate so configured as claimed would apparently require at least some level of redesign or modification.
-Yet, Petitioner cites to its filing in related IPR2021-01452 as allegedly supporting its challenge here.
+Yet, Petitioner cites to its filing in related IPR2021-01451 as allegedly supporting its challenge here.
 Pet.
-33 ("As an initial matter and as shown below, in the accompanying Declaration, and in earlier-filed IPR2021-1452, Falkner discloses every element of independent Claims 10 and 16 of the 716 patent").
+33 ("As an initial matter and as shown below, in the accompanying Declaration, and in earlier-filed IPR2021-1451, Falkner discloses every element of Claim 10 of the 776 patent") (emphasis added).

 Moreover, to the extent Petitioner's challenge purports to modify Falkner's single-bone embodiment (e.g., as shown in Figures 1 and 2) by citing various other teachings in Falkner, we see minimal analysis that explains why the POSA would have been motivated to make those modifications with a reasonable expectation of success to arrive at claim 10's subject matter.
 Even when only one reference is involved, the mere fact that each claim limitation might be found in such reference's disclosure does not necessarily prove obviousness without analysis that explains why the skilled artisan would have combined those teachings to arrive at the claimed subject matter.
-In re Stepan, 868 F.3d 1342, 1345-46 n.1 (Fed.
+In re Stepan Co., 868 F.3d 1342, 1345-46 n.1 (Fed.
 Cir.
 2017) ("Whether a rejection is based on combining disclosures from multiple references, combining multiple embodiments from a single reference, or selecting from large lists of elements in a single reference, there must be a motivation to make the combination and a reasonable expectation that such a combination would be successful, otherwise a skilled artisan would not arrive at the claimed combination.") (emphasis added).
+Falkner's cited plate in Figures 1 and 2 is not arranged as claimed.
+Ex.
+1006, Fig. 1.
+It is not configured to secure two discrete bones (e.g., the tibia and talus) across an intermediate joint between those bones, nor is the plate configured with first and second ends having inner surfaces that substantially conform with a geometry of first and second discrete bones.
+This is plain from the cross-sectional anatomical views of the tibia, joint, and talus shown in the figure itself.
+To make the plate so configured would seemingly require redesign or modifications.
+Petitioner's obviousness analysis on claim 10 is, however, wanting for detail as noted above (e.g., minimal explanation why the POSA would have modified the Falkner plate with a reasonable expectation of success).